 1. If a new business is started or commenced, its opening inventory would not exist.

-2. Closing inventory is never recorded in the trial balance because inventory is counted after the Accounting year has ended and we do not prepare the T Account of inventory.
+2. Closing inventory is never recorded in the trail balance because inventory is counted after Accounting year has ended and we do not prepare the T Account of inventory.
 It is counted using techniques of inventory valuation.

 3. Whenever the owner withdraws anything from the business for personal use it is referred to as Drawings.
 If the owner withdraws cash it is called Cash Drawings.
 The double entry to record Cash Drawings are: